joelouthan/theologic.us/content/posts/prayers/2020-06-17-daily_prayers.md

 ## Give thanks to the Lord, for He is good and His steadfast love endures forever

 <pre>
+Isaiah 43:8-13
+Bring out the people who are blind, yet have eyes, who are deaf, yet have ears!
+All the nations gather together, and the peoples assemble.
+Who among them can declare this, and show us the former things?
+Let them bring their witnesses to prove them right, and let them hear and say, It is true.
+“You are my witnesses,” declares the LORD,
+“and my servant whom I have chosen, that you may know and believe me and understand that I am he.
+Before me no god was formed,
+nor shall there be any after me.
+I, I am the LORD,
+and besides me there is no savior.
+I declared and saved and proclaimed, when there was no strange god among you;
+and you are my witnesses,” declares the LORD, “and I am God.
+Also henceforth I am he;
+there is none who can deliver from my hand;
+I work, and who can turn it back?”
 </pre>

+My God,

+You alone are my savior and redeemer.
+There is none like you.
+I am completely dependent upon you for my life.

+Do not let me turn from you.
+Do not let your Spirit depart from me.
+Do not let my heart wander from you.

+Call me every second of my life.

+I will worship you.

 Heal Ron & Karen